-- Click the MindView Button and choose Open. - ➤ Browse to the folder containing your MindView document and enter the file name \.\ in the Open dialog to view the list of all the files contained in that folder. - Select the filename.bak file, where filename is the name of your MindView document and click Open.

-Click the MindView Button and choose Save As | MindView Document to save the .bak file under its original .mvdx name to overwrite the incorrect version of the document.
+- Click the File tab and choose Open. - ➤ Browse to the folder containing your MindView document and enter the file name . in the Open dialog to view the list of all the files contained in that folder. - > Select the filename.bak file, where filename is the name of your MindView document and click Open. - Click the File tab and choose Save As | MindView Document to save the .bak file under its original .mvdx name to overwrite the incorrect version of the document.